rmsuthar/ravindra/index.md

 ## Professional Summary
-Senior **Frontend & UI Architect** with **17+ years of experience** delivering **enterprise-scale, high-performance, and accessible web applications** for BFSI and large organizations.
-Deep expertise in **Angular, React, TypeScript, AEM Headless, Accessibility (WCAG 2.1/2.2, ADA)**, and **web performance optimization**.
-Proven record of **architecting secure UI platforms, mentoring teams, driving Agile delivery**, and partnering with stakeholders to ship business-critical products.
+Senior **Frontend & UI Architect and Engineering Leader** with **17+ years of experience** delivering **enterprise-scale, high-performance, and accessible web applications**.
+Expert in blending technical excellence with **strategic leadership and people management** to drive large-scale digital transformations.
+Deep expertise in **Angular, React, TypeScript, AEM, and Accessibility**, coupled with a proven record of **architecting secure platforms, mentoring cross-functional teams, and driving Agile delivery** for global BFSI clients.